USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 ### Remote jobs

 Indicates if the applicant is not expected to report to an official agency worksite regularly.
-Instead, the applicant will work their home or other alternative worksite in or outside of the commuting area of an agency’s official worksite.
+Instead, the applicant will work from their home or other alternative worksite in or outside of the commuting area of an agency’s official worksite.

 Remote jobs will have a location of Anywhere in the U.S. (remote job).